Errin (Ortho Micronor)

-Women who can’t tolerate estrogen often turn to progestin-only pills such as Errin.
+Take control of your sexual health with Errin, an amazing progestin-only birth control pill that is tailored towards women who can’t tolerate estrogen.
 Errin prevents pregnancy by thickening the vaginal fluid and changing the uterine lining so that it’s difficult for sperm to reach the egg and a fertilized egg to attach to the uterus.
-About half of the women who take Errin stop ovulating.
+Errin is the perfect option for those who deal with specific health conditions.

 Errin is effective only at preventing pregnancy.
 It does not protect against HIV, sexually transmitted diseases, or sexually transmitted infections.

 - Does Errin Work as Well as Combination Pills?

 Errin and other mini-pills are slightly less effective than combination pills.
 However, this pill is more effective than barrier methods of birth control, such as condoms.

 - Can I Take Errin With Other Medications?

 Always tell your doctor about other medications that you're taking.
 Anticonvulsants, barbiturates, rifampin, bosentan, and St. John's Wort can decrease the effectiveness of Errin.
 If you're taking medications for diabetes, you may need to adjust your dosage or change your prescription.
 Progestins such as Errin can impair your glucose tolerance, so, if you have diabetes, you should carefully monitor your condition to make sure your blood sugar levels are within a healthy range.

 - What Are the Side Effects of Errin?